twbs/bootstrap/docs/4.0/migration.md

 While Beta 2 saw the bulk of our breaking changes during the beta phase, but we still have a few that needed to be addressed in the Beta 3 release.
 These changes apply if you're updating to Beta 3 from Beta 2 or any older version of Bootstrap.

+- **Checkboxes and radios, both native and custom, have been rewritten.** To match their browser native counterparts, custom checkboxes and radios are now stacked by default and require a wrapping `<div class="custom-control"></div>`.

+  Similarly, native checkboxes and radios require an inner `<span class="form-check-description"></span>` to surround the label text.
+This way, we can style the label's text based on the input's state (e.g., `.form-check-input:disabled ~ .form-check-description`).

+  This means that native checkboxes and radios no longer require `class="disabled"` on their parent `<label>` and can now be styled by the `disabled` attribute on the `<input>`.

+- **Changed the CSS for managing multiple `background-image`s on custom form checkboxes and radios.** Previously, the `.custom-control-indicator` element had the background color, gradient, and SVG icon.
+Customizing the background gradient meant replacing all of those every time you needed to change just one.

+  Now, we have `.custom-control-indicator` for the fill and gradient and `.custom-control-indicator::before` handles the icon.

+- **Updated selector for input-based button groups.** Instead of `[data-toggle="buttons"] { }` for style and behavior, we use the `data` attribute just for JS behaviors and rely on a new `.btn-group-toggle` class for styling.

+- **The npm package now only includes source and dist files.** If you previously relied on our build tools and ran our scripts via the `node_modules` folder, you'll need to adapt your workflow.

 - Removed the unused `$thumbnail-transition` variable.
 We weren't transitioning anything, so it was just extra code.
-- Changed the CSS for managing multiple `background-image`s on custom form checkboxes and radios.
-Previously, the `.custom-control-indicator` element had the background color, gradient, and SVG icon.
-Customizing the background gradient meant replacing all of those every time you needed to change just one.
-Now, we have `.custom-control-indicator` for the fill and gradient and `.custom-control-indicator::before` handles the icon.
-- The npm package no longer includes any files other than our source and dist files; if you relied on them and were running our scripts via the `node_modules` folder, you should adapt your workflow.
-- Updated selector for input-based button groups.
-Instead of `[data-toggle="buttons"] { }` for style and behavior, we use the `data` attribute just for JS behaviors and rely on a new `.btn-group-toggle` class for styling.

 ## Beta 2 changes